snebel29/mtg-rules-engine/README.md

 # mtg-rules-engine
-Magic The Gathering rules engine
+Magic The Gathering rules engine.

+## Status

+Work in progress